tylermorganme/tylermorgan.me-2022/src/pages/project/equipment-time-entry-system.md

   - Accounting
 layout: ../../layouts/project.astro
 ---
 This was a project with a multi-national coal mining company.
-They were halfway through the implementation of a new company-wide, internally developed, equipment time usage software and needed help getting the project back on track.
+They were halfway through the implementation of a new company-wide, internally developed, piece of software that would allow site personnel to indicate when and how they were using their equipment.
+They needed help getting the project back on track.
 I am primarily working with their site operations and engineering staff to provide their IT team with the data they need to produce the time entry system.